 Chances are, if you’ve landed on this post you’re looking for information about good places to paddle around Hanover.
 Assuming that’s the case and you have your own gear, we’ve gotcha covered!
-This handy little guide has all the information you need for a fun DIY day of kayaking the Leine River from Sarstedt to Hanover, Germany.
+This handy little paddling guide has all the information you need for kayaking the Leine River from Sarstedt to Hanover, Germany.
+We guarantee you’ll have a fun DIY day on the water!

-Travis has been bugging me about kayaking the Leine practically since we moved to Hanover.
+Travis has been bugging me to kayak the Leine practically since we moved to Hanover.
 A few weeks ago, we paddled a stretch in town that left him even more determined to find a longer route for us to tackle.

 For non-Germans like us, when it comes to kayaking it can be difficult finding information about basic things like where to park, where to put in and take out, and obstacles such as dams and ferry crossings.
 After much online searching and physical scouting of the river, Travis finally had a clear picture of the route logistics for this beautiful 17.3-km paddling route.
 If you’re in the same boat as us (pun intended), our little kayaking guide should come in handy.